Alpha-Lipoic Acid

 Alpha-lipoic acid is used in the body to break down carbohydrates and to make energy for the other organs in the body.

 Alpha-lipoic acid seems to work as an antioxidant, which means that it might provide protection to the brain under conditions of damage or injury.
-The antioxidant effects might also be helpful in certain liver diseases.
+The antioxidant effects might also be helpful in certain liver conditions.

 Uses

 - Diabetes.
 Taking alpha-lipoic acid by mouth or intravenously seems to improve blood sugar levels in people with type 2 diabetes.
 However, there is other evidence that shows it does not affect blood sugar.
-Reasons for these differences may be the length of time that the patient has been diagnosed with diabetes, whether or not the patient already uses antidiabetes drugs, or the purity of the alpha-lipoic acid treatment.
+Reasons for these differences may be the length of time that the patient has been diagnosed with diabetes, whether or not the patient already uses antidiabetes drugs, or the purity of the alpha-lipoic acid nutritional support.
 Alpha-lipoic acid does not appear to improve blood sugar levels in people with type 1 diabetes.

 - Obesity.
 Some research shows that taking alpha-lipoic acid for 8-48 weeks can slightly reduce body weight in adults who are overweight.
 But early research shows that alpha-lipoic acid doesn't seem to improve body weight in children who are overweight or obese.